DouglasBgs/mdl-ext/src/collapsible/readme.md

 attempt to determine corresponding collapsible regions.
 In the markup above, only `collapsible-1` and `collapsible-3` will be controlled by the component.

-Remove the `aria-controls` attribute if you want the component to determine which collapsible regions are to be included.
+Remove the `aria-controls` attribute if you want the component to determine the collapsible regions to be included.

 ### Examples